picmi/help/docs/business/guide/jobs/changing-a-role.md

-# Changing a person’s role in PICMI
+# Changing a person’s role/job in PICMI (and issuing a new contract)

 When someone in your organisation changes roles, it’s important to ensure their employment details—particularly the contract—accurately reflect their new responsibilities, pay, and working conditions.